Groops social app

 Learning through empathy

-I wanted to learn more about potential users of the Groops app, things like their methods of meeting new people, and what their pain points might be around doing so.
+I wanted to learn more about users methods of meeting new people, and what their pain points might be around doing so in order to ideate a product that people would find useful.
 I was especially interested in their use of technology to meet new people in real life, and any habits and concerns they might have while doing so.

 Research Methods